BuvinJT/distbuilder/docs/QtCpp.md

 Since `.pro.user` files are specific to a user's environment, there is no way to distribute those in a manner which would work anything close to universally.
-As such, to run the demos, you must first **manually** perform the following tasks when you open one of these `.pro` files for the first time on a given machine:
+As such, to run the demos, you must first **manually** perform the following tasks when you open one of these `.pro` files (which can be distributed) for the first time on a given machine:

 * From the "Projects" screen, **clone** a "Release" build configuration.